meilisearch/documentation/learn/what_is_meilisearch/features.md

 ## Filters

-Meilisearch allows you to define [filters](/reference/features/filtering_and_faceted_search.md) so you can filter through the results based on criteria.
+MeiliSearch allows you to define [filters](/reference/features/filtering_and_faceted_search.md) so you can filter through the results based on user-defined criteria.

 ## Faceting